Penal labor in the United States: Prison labor legislation

 Federal Prison Industries (UNICOR or FPI) is a wholly owned United States government corporation created in 1934 that uses penal labor from the Federal Bureau of Prisons (BOP) to produce goods and services.
 FPI is restricted to selling its products and services to federal government agencies, with some recent exceptions.

-The Prison Industry Enhancement Certification Program (PIECP) is a federal program that was initiated along with the American Legislative Exchange Council (ALEC) and the Prison-Industries Act in 1979.
+The Prison Industry Enhancement Certification Program (PIECP) is a federal program which was initiated along with the American Legislative Exchange Council (ALEC) and the Prison-Industries Act in 1979.
 Before these programs, prison labor for the private sector had been outlawed for decades to avoid competition.
 The introduction of prison labor in the private sector, the implementation of PIECP, ALEC, and Prison-Industries Act in state prisons all contributed a substantial role in cultivating the prison-industrial complex.
 Between the years 1980 through 1994, prison industry profits jumped substantially from $392 million to $1.31 billion.

 The Prison-Industries Act allowed third-party companies to buy prison manufactured goods from prison factories and sell the products locally or ship them across state lines.
-Through the program PIECP, there were "thirty jurisdictions with active [PIE] operations." in states such as Arizona, Arkansas, California, Colorado, Florida, Georgia, Hawaii, Idaho, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Minnesota, and twelve others.
+Through the PIECP program, there were "thirty jurisdictions with active [PIE] operations" across 27 states.